Brucelee352/CrystalBoxAnalysis/README.md

 this have been with me since my beginnings as a Pokémon trainer, and in my 30s, I proudly share with you the fruits of a destination seldom braved.

 Please see the full blog version here: [The Strongest of the Pocket Monsters!](https://brucelee352.github.io/projects/2023/05/04/pkmn-box-analysis.html)

+### Update
+This repository is now archived and discontinued.